-What is Tzara'at - And What is a Metzora?
+A Closer Examination of Tzara'at - And the Infected Metzora?

 The most intense level of tumah a person can experience in this life is what is found at work in anything our Bridegroom-King calls an abomination.
 This is when the malware virus of tumah has basically turned your soul into a chaotic, destructive, weapon of darkness instead of a healing tower of light.
 Abomination status is very, very serious.
 It is like having terminal cancer of the soul.
 It does not end well.
 Let's pay attention to the warning signs along the way - and not go there, okay?